kiwicom/iwant-bot/README.md

 However, that's just the basic example, the bot can be used to perform much more things - check out the [use cases](use_cases.rst) to see more ideas!

 ## WIP
-- first internship crew started on this 21th April 2017
-- MVP is going to be available at the end of May 2017
+* First internship crew started on 21th April 2017 and ended at the end of July.
+* The basic stup was implemented with the idea how it shoudl works.

 ## How to set up

 * Make sure you have `docker` and `docker-compose`.
+* Create your private`.env` file in the repository for sensitive information.
+* Run database: `docker-compose up -d postgres`.
-* Run `docker-compose up`.
+* Run app: `docker-compose up`.
-* Visit `http://localhost:8080` in your browser.
-Read the instructions and check out some GET requests!
+* Check `http://localhost:8080` in your browser.

 ### Slack App sets up

 Set up your [Slack App](https://api.slack.com/slack-apps) and connect it with your Slack Team.
 You will obtain a token for validation of incoming requests.
 Create a file `.env` in the repository and insert your tokens:
 `BOT_TOKEN=xoxb-111111111111-a1A1a1A1a1A1a1A1a1A1a1A1`
 `VERIFICATION=b2B2b2B2b2B2b2B2b2B2b2B2`, which are private.
+(And `SUPER_TOKEN` if you need extra privilege in Slack.)

 * _iwant-bot_ server listens to port 8080, so run [localtunnel](https://localtunnel.github.io/www/)
 or [ngrok](https://ngrok.com/) to create public adress, which you use in your Slack App.

-* Currently, the _iwant-bot_ server recognizes slash command `/iwant`.
+* The _iwant-bot_ server recognizes slash command `/iwant`.
+Set endpoint of URL to `/slack/iwant` and turn on 'Escape channels, users, and links sent to your app' in Slack API: Slash Commands tab.

-* You can set up Incoming WebHook and send messages from _iwant-bot_ to the team channels.

-* Still, you can check _iwant-bot_ locally
-`curl -X POST --data "user_name=0&channel_name=1&text=2&token=3" http://localhost:8080`.
+* The _iwant-bot_ accept Interactiv Messages from Slack at endpoint `/slack/button` which should be settup in Slack API: Interactiv Messages tab.

+### Database sets up

+*

 ## Corner cases